-- GET PAID: You have a right to a fair and full day's pay for a full day's work.
-The minimum age in New York State (the lowest you can be paid) is \$7.25 per hour. - OVERTIME PAY: You have the right to be paid for time and 1⁄2 your regular pay for every hour you work over 40 hours in one week. - BE SAFE: You have the right to a safe workplace and to file a complaint if your job is unsafe. - FREEDOM FROM HARASSMENT and DISCRIMINATION: You have the right to equal employment opportunity regardless of race, color, religion, gender, national origin or disability.
-You have the right to work in an environment free from harassment and discrimination.

-ORGANIZE: You have the right to get together with your coworkers to improve working conditions and to organize a union.
+- Annual increases for the rest of the state will continue until the rate reaches \$15 minimum wage (and \$10 tipped wage). - OVERTIME PAY: You have the right to be paid for time and 1⁄2 your regular pay for every hour you work over 40 hours in one week. - BE SAFE: You have the right to a safe workplace and to file a complaint if your job is unsafe. - FREEDOM FROM HARASSMENT and DISCRIMINATION: You have the right to equal employment opportunity regardless of race, color religion, sex (gender identity, sexual orientation, pregnancy), national origin, age, disability or genetic information. - ORGANIZE: You have the right to get together with your co- workers to improve working conditions and to organize a union.